-At portfolioeinstein.com we have a lot of portfolios.
-Many of them or totally unsuited for your purpose.
+At portfolioeinstein.com, we have a lot of portfolios.
+Many of them are totally unsuited for your purpose.
 But many are very suitable.
 So which ones do you pick?

-To put it in other terms, the standard deviation describes the probability of how volatile the returns will be in a given year.
+The standard deviation describes the probability of how volatile the returns will be in a given year.
 The returns are distributed along a bell curve graph.
-This means that 68% of the time the returns will be within 1 standard deviation, 95% of the returns within 2 standard deviations and 99.7% of the returns within 3 standard deviations.
+This means that 68% of the time, the returns will be within one standard deviation, 95% of the returns within two standard deviations, and 99.7% of the returns within three standard deviations.

 This is the maximum amount the portfolio has historically lost in a year.
 In my opinion, this is a better metric of risk than standard deviation is.
 Note that the drawdown is measured at year’s end.
 The drawdown in mid-year could actually be higher.
 This was the case for S&P 500 in 2009 where it had bottomed out losing a total of 50.8% since 2007.
 In a single year, however, the S&P 500 has “only” lost 37%.
 It has since regained what it lost during those years and gained a massive 250% since then.

-The drawdown metric if very important as not many investors can stomach a drawdown of more than 25%.
+The drawdown metric is very important as not many investors can stomach a drawdown of more than 25%.

 The final metric is the return metric.
-This is dazzle statistic and that which what everyone looks at first.
-But the risk metrics are more important as you will not get the returns of the portfolio if you don’t stick with it.
+This is a dazzle statistic, and that which what everyone looks at first.
+But the risk metrics are more critical as you will not get the returns of the portfolio if you don’t stick with it.